Turkish court acquits defendants in Gezi Park trial | DW | 18.02.2020

 The acquitted, which included businessman and rights defender Osman Kavala, had been accused of attempting to overthrow the government by organizing the mass demonstrations.

-In delivering the verdict, the judge said there was "not enough concrete evidence" against the accused.
+In delivering the ruling, the judge said there was "not enough concrete evidence" against the accused.

 Kavala, the only defendant behind bars, has spent more than two years in detention.
 Cheers erupted in the courtroom when an order for his release was read out.